IBM/acmeair-quarkus/README.md

 ## Usage Instructions

-##### Setting up docker network
+### Setting up docker network

-Make sure you correctly installed docker, docker-compose, and start docker daemon on your local machine.
+Make sure you correctly installed docker engine and docker-compose, and start docker daemon on your machine.
-The instruction is available [here](https://docs.docker.com/installation/).
+The instruction is available [here](https://docs.docker.com/engine/install/).

 Then, create docker network for connecting the microservices and other components:
 ```shell